naomidb/m3c-web/README.md

 One of the main goals of the M3C is to cultivate a Metabolomics community.
 To that end, the design of the frontend is meant to encourage novice programmers to contribute.
-Any code should support a wide-range of browsers (namely, Internet Explorer 9) and minimize external dependencies.
+Any code should support a wide-range of browsers (including, Internet Explorer 9) and minimize external dependencies.

 The main concepts are: